 When you can access super

-It’s important to know that the government sets rules about when you can access your super.
-Generally, you won’t be able to access this money until you’ve reached your preservation age (which will be between the ages of 55 and 60 depending on when you were born) and you retire.
+The Government sets rules around when you can access your super.
+Generally, you won’t be able to access this money until you’ve reached your preservation age and retired.

 Super returns aren’t guaranteed

-The value of your investment in super can go up and down.
-Before making extra contributions, make sure you understand and are comfortable with any potential risks.
+The value of your investment in super can fluctuate.
+Before making extra contributions, make sure you understand the risks.

-For further insights, read about other ways you can contribute to your super.
+Find out about other ways you can contribute into super.